joshed-io/reveal-hugo/exampleSite/content/home/body.md

 ---

-# reveal-hugo

-Create a presentation for any section by adding this to its `_index.md`:
+Create a presentation for any section of your site by adding this to its `_index.md`:

 ```toml
 outputs = ["Reveal"]